Medicare, Medicaid, and Related Data Sources

 The CMS Program Statistics site is an informative place showing a host of easy-to-use Excel tables summarizing data on Medicare providers and utilization.

 Waivers are additions to state Medicaid Plans authorized by sections of the Social Security Act.
 This website provides information about section 1115 waivers including a list of state waivers, an explanation of what section 1115 is, and a link to behavioral health waivers.
-CMS has approved 618 1115 waivers and states have considerable flexibility to shape the kind of Medicaid program they want.
+CMS has received about 625 1115 waivers and states have considerable flexibility to shape the kind of Medicaid program they want.

 https://www.medicaid.gov/medicaid/section-1115-demo/index.html